cobbler/cobbler.github.io/manuals/2.8.0/3/2/8_-_Replication.md

 layout: manpage
 title: Replicate
 meta: 2.8.0
+nav: 8 - Replication
+navversion: nav28
 ---

     cobbler replicate --help

 Replication works by downloading the configuration from one cobbler server into another.
 It is useful for Highly Available setups, disaster recovery, support of multiple geographies, or for load balancing.

     cobbler replicate --master=master.example.org

 With the default arguments, only distribution and profile metadata are synchronized.
 Without any of the other sync flags (described below) it is assumed data backing these objects (such as kernels/initrds, etc) are already accessible.
 Don't worry though, cobbler can help move those over too.

 ## Transferring More Than Just Metadata

 Cobbler can transfer mirrored trees, packages, snippets, kickstart templates, and triggers as well.
 To do this, just use the appropriate flags with cobbler replicate.

     [root@localhost mdehaan]# cobbler replicate --help
     Usage: cobbler [options]